Sandro096/CPT_3-Tier/README.md

 ## 🗂️ Packet Tracer Project File

-The original **`network.pkt`** file is included in this repository so you can open, explore, and reproduce the entire lab directly in Cisco Packet Tracer — all devices, connections, and configurations are already in place.
+The original **`.pkt`** file is included in this repository so you can open, explore, and reproduce the entire lab directly in Cisco Packet Tracer — all devices, connections, and configurations are already in place.